-- Talking about suicide or dying, expressing regret about being alive or ever having been born - Feeling or appearing to feel trapped or hopeless, and in emotional pain.
+Talking about suicide or dying, expressing regret about being alive or ever having been born Feeling or appearing to feel trapped or hopeless, and in emotional pain.
 Experiencing changes in personality, routine, or sleeping patterns.
-Sometimes people after a period of severe depression suddenly feel better (as they have made a decision to end their life) - Consuming drugs or more alcohol than usual, or starting drinking when they had not previously done so - Getting hold of a weapon, medications, or substances that could cause them harm - Talking about being a burden to others - Getting their affairs in order, arranging what possessions will go to who, getting rid of their belongings. - Writing "goodbye" letters, emails, or texts.
-Veiled comments on social media sites

-- time do not invade their sense of personal space. - Discreetly ensure all things that may be harmful are removed e.g. medications, knives, graters.
+Sometimes people after a period of severe depression suddenly feel better (as they have made a decision to end their life) Consuming drugs or more alcohol than usual, or starting drinking when they had not previously done so Getting hold of a weapon, medications, or substances that could cause them harm Talking about being a burden to others Getting their affairs in order, arranging what possessions will go to who, getting rid of their belongings.
+Writing "goodbye" letters, emails, or texts.
+Veiled comments on social media sites Talking about so Writing "goodbye" letters, emails, or texts.
+Veiled comments on social media . expressing regret about being alive or ever having been born Feeling or appearing to feel trapped or hopeless, and in emotional pain.
+Experiencing changes in personality, routine, or sleeping patterns.
+Sometimes people after a period of severe depression suddenly feel better (as they have made a decision to end their life) Consuming drugs or more alcohol than usual, or starting drinking when they had not previously done so Getting hold of a weapon, medications, or substances that could cause them harm Talking about being a burden to others Getting their affairs in order, arranging what possessions will go to who, getting rid of their belongings.
+Writing "goodbye" letters, emails, or texts.
+Veiled comments on social media of personal space.
+Discreetly ensure all things that may be harmful are removed e.g. medications, knives, graters.
 Be aware of other things that might be a risk.
-E.g. electrical items, glass, clothing. - Call your local mental health crisis assessment team or go with them to the emergency department (ED) at your nearest hospital. - If they are an immediate physical danger to themselves or others, call 111.
+E.g. electrical items, glass, clothing.
+Call your local mental health crisis assessment team or go with them to the emergency department (ED) at your nearest hospital.
+If they are an immediate physical danger to themselves or others, call 111.
 Remain with them wherever possible and help them to stay safe.
-It is ok to breach confidentiality in situations like this, and it needs to happen. - People who frequently selfharm often have a specialist care plan in place from CAMHS or Oranga Tamariki.
+It is ok to breach confidentiality in situations like this, and it needs to happen.
+People who frequently self- harm often have a specialist care plan in place from CAMHS or Oranga Tamariki.
 Please make sure this is followed.
-Consistency is critical to promote the best outcome for the person.
+Consistency is critical to promote the best outcome for